BOOKS 'N BLOGS 'N ARTICLES OF NOTE

 Representation Matters

 By Carylee Carrington Through 2020, the hashtag "#representationmatters" has been widely used to discuss the lack of representation of the African-American culture in society.
 Specifically, it has been a mentorship program aimed at connecting people who self-identify as Black, Indigenous, and people of color (BIPOC) who are interested in publishing and literature, with publishing professionals who can help their mentees learn about, getting into the industry.
 This has given rise to many industries wanting to showcase more children's literature that would fit this mission.
 Though some still may ask, why does representation matter in children's literature?
 Children's literature is the bedrock of learning and understanding.
 Those books influence our growth and our thinking.
 No, this is not just about having black kids read books with black characters.
 Giving all children the ability to see other children or people, other than themselves, depicted in books, allows them to see far beyond the face or culture that is often always around them and broadens their view of the world.
 Most people will remember the first book they read as a child.
 The first book that we read cover to cover by ourselves.
 For most children that is such an achievement.
 For me that book was “Fun With Dick and Jane.”
 And I remember several books I read throughout my childhood, “Frog and Toad Are Friends” and “Three Little Kitten’s Who Lost Their Mittens”.
 Of all books I remember as a child, none of them had covers with characters that looked like me.
 In fact, being a person of color, the first book that I remember reading that had characters that represented me was, “Roll of Thunder, Hear My Cry.”
 I was in the 6th grade.
 It would take 11 years, before I was introduced to a book that had characters who looked like me.
-Unfortunately, for many children who are not of Caucasian decent, this has been the norm.
+Unfortunately, for many children who are not of Caucasian descent, this has been the norm.
 In recent years, we have seen an increase the publication of diverse books.
 Although, as we have been living in the 21st century for some time now, I would have hoped that we would have been further along in promoting diversity.
 Fairytales, Disney movies, most of characters introduced to children have been either animal or Caucasian.
 In 2019, the Cooperative Children’s Book Center (CCBC) released its survey results on diversity in children’s and YA literature.
 The report, |

 which breaks down the number of children’s and YA books by and about BIPOC from the previous year.
 In 2020, for the first time, they also counted books by and about Pacific Islanders.
 In years past, these were counted with the Asian/Asian American count, but this was not an accurate label.